By a Thread: Live in London 2011

 By a Thread – Live in London 2011 is a 9-disc live album by the Devin Townsend Project, released on June 18, 2012, in Europe, and June 19, 2012, in North America.
 It includes live material recorded in November 2011, from four Devin Townsend Project concerts held in London, England.
 The idea of the live video compilation was revealed in March 2011 and detailed a year later.

 Background and contents

 The material for the box set was recorded at four Devin Townsend Project concerts, each entitled "An Evening with the Devin Townsend Project".
 Each concert featured one of the first four Devin Townsend Project albums performed in their entirety.
 The Ki, Addicted, and Deconstruction concerts were held at the University of London Union, and the Ghost concert was held at the Union Chapel.

 The box set contains four DVDs, each featuring a concert, and four CDs containing the audio from the concerts.
 A fifth CD contains the audio of the encores played during the concerts.
 The box set is limited to 5,000 copies worldwide but remains available digitally.
+Due to its rarity in physical formats, By a thread has been selling for high prices on eBay with prices ranging from $200 to as high as $1,000.